CognitiveScale/cortex-fabric-examples/cortex-python-lib-examples/gcs-connection-skill/docs/gcs-connection-skill/README.md

 - update the `DOCKER_PREGISTRY_URL` (e.g. <docker-registry-url>/<namespace-org>) and `PROJECT_NAME` (Cortex Project Name) environment variables within the Makefile. **If you update the `DOCKER_PREGISTRY_URL` in the Makefile, then make an equivalent update for the Action's `image` in the `skill.json` file.**
 - update the `uri` parameter in the `connections/connection.json` file with the location of the German Credit dataset you uploaded earlier.

 0. Create a secret named `gcs-service-key` in the Cortex project, with the service account key JSON file.
-You can do either in the Cortex console or via the Cortex CLI by running: `cortex secrets save gcs_service_key --data-file <path to service_account.json>`
+You can do this either in the Cortex Console or via the Cortex CLI by running: `cortex secrets save gcs_service_key --data-file <path to service_account.json>`
 1. Create the Cortex Connection by running: `make save-connection`
 2. Build the docker image for the action, by running `make build`
 3. Push the docker image, by running `make push`